 Candelilla is a Spanish word that means “little candles.”
 This was given as a common name to Euphorbia Cerifera because of the waxy slender, candle-like foliage-free stems.
 This may be confused with another plant from a different group, Pedilanthus macrocarpus, which is also given the same common name.
 The plant was initially and still popularly called E. antisyphilitica in reference to its medicinal properties.

 Another name for E. Cerifera is Wax Euphorbia owing to its extractable wax material harvested from the plant which has several uses.
 It originated from the Chihuahuan Desert of Mexico and Texas and thrives in rocky and pebbled areas where limestone is rich (1).

 The plant is a small evergreen shrub reaching up to a meter in height and spread despite the shallow and short root system.
 From afar, the stems look like upright grayish-green leaves of tall grasses.
 Although considered leafless, Candelilla produces tiny leaves that fall easily and are rarely observed.
-From spring to summer, small star-shaped white flowers with red centers appear terminally along the stems (2).
+From spring to summer, small star-shaped white individual flowers with red centers appear terminally along the thin stems (2).

 What are the Growth Requirements of a Candelilla?

 As a desert plant, this Euphorbia is extremely tolerant of full sunlight and heat.
 Thanks to the wax that regulates the evaporation process in the plant, it can withstand long periods of low atmospheric and soil moisture during summer and is hardy to up to 28 °F.

 Regular, albeit infrequent watering is necessary to promote the spread of the Euphorbia Cerifera plant, especially in a landscape.
 As a houseplant, Candelilla requires amending the soil with lime and adapts to alkaline conditions.
 (2)

 How to Propagate and Care for Wax Euphorbia